hotosm/oam-qgis-plugin/README.md

 Then activate the plugin through QGIS menu (Plugins -> Manage and Install Plugins).
 You should see the OAM icons in your manu at this point.

-After any change in the code you can re-deploy the plugin by doing:
+After any change in the code you should run 'make deploy' again.

-$ cd oam-qgis-plugin/OpenAerialMap/

-$ make clean

-$ make deploy

 You also need to restart QGIS to reload the new compiled code.
+A handy alternative is to use the "Plugin Reloader" plugin to reload and live test your changes on the code.

 ## Required features